DerekCaelin/raspi-weather/README.md

 - APIKEY

-### Set the raspberru pi to run your script every 30 minutes
+### Set the raspberry pi to run your script every 30 minutes
 > crontab -e

 At the very bottom of your crontab file, add the following line: